mit-rss/wall_follower/README.md

 ## Submission and Grading

 From now on, for each lab, your tasks may include:
-* publishing a report (2500 words or less) on your team's github pages website
+* publishing a report on your team's github pages website
 * giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team
 * uploading the briefing slides to your github pages website
 * submitting a team member assessment form